 1. Data Loss

-In the process of migration, some part of your data may not be transmitted.
+In the process of migration, some parts of your data may not be transmitted.
 If you face this risk, you can lose your data irrevocably.
 Here is what you should do to prevent this from happening:

 Solution: Before migrating your data, you need to develop a reliable data backup strategy.
 In case something goes wrong during the migration, you will always have the chance to restore the data using the backup source.
 Also, to check if all data migrated to a new location, your data migration partner will conduct data migration testing.
 This will help you make sure that all your historical data is preserved, and you can keep leveraging it in reporting and data analysis.